Alfred North Whitehead

 Key Contributions

-• Coined the 'fallacy of misplaced concreteness'
+• Coined the fallacy of misplaced concreteness, warning against mistaking abstractions for reality

 Videos & Interviews